“So I can go to heaven if I confess my sins?” I asked.

 He laughed.

 Hearing something plink at his window, Finn woke up after the third time it happened.
-With heavyset feet, he shuffled to the window, opening it.
+With heavyset feet, he shuffled to the window and opened it.
 He thought it was one of the boys always hanging out with him.
 Instead, under his window stood someone wholly unexpected.
 It was Esther.
 Her golden hair glistened in the moonlight.
-She was about to throw another pebble until her beautiful purple eyes noticed him.

-“Ah, there you are."
-She said cheerfully.
+“Ah, there you are,” she said cheerfully.

 “Esther?
 What are you doing here?”
 It was in the middle of the night.

+She cupped her mouth.
 “Come down, I want to talk with you.”

-“Give me a second.”
-He whispered loudly.
+“Give me a second,” he whispered loudly.

 What did she want to talk about?
 They didn’t actually know each other that well.
 Did she finally get hurt by that girl again?
 That must be it.
 She acted like she wasn’t interested in what he said, yet here she was, in his backyard in the middle of the night.